pre63/pbn/content/terrafirmanews.com/articles/rachel-mcadams-from-rom-coms-to-hollywood-star.md

 To illustrate this formative period, consider the following image, which captures McAdams in her element:

 ![Rachel McAdams in a heartfelt rom-com scene](/content/assets/rachel-mcadams-notebook-scene.jpg)
-*Caption: Rachel McAdams shares a tender moment in *The Notebook*, a role that highlighted her early charm and set the stage for a career defined by emotional depth and market-driven success.*
+*Rachel McAdams shares a tender moment in *The Notebook*, a role that highlighted her early charm and set the stage for a career defined by emotional depth and market-driven success.*

 ## The Ascendancy: From Lighthearted Leads to Dramatic Depth